Saint Patrick Parish History

 In October 2000, Father David A. Peck became pastor, and he continued the interior Church improvements begun by Father Earl.

 Father Steven J. Lange’s arrival in 2009 as Pastor resulted in additional renovations, completely changing the Church’s interior appearance.
 When illness forced Father Lange to step aside, Father William Vallejo, having arrived in 2008 as Parochial Vicar, was appointed Parochial Administrator on January 13, 2013, but a few months later was reassigned to a larger parish.

 Father Juan Ayala, as Parochial Administrator, succeeded Father Vallejo.
 Appointed Pastor on April 14, 2014, Father Ayala only a few months later was severely injured in an automotive accident.

 The Diocese of Rockford appointed Father Johnson Lopez as Parochial Administrator in the interim, and he was installed as pastor June 21, 2015.

-Father Ruben Herrera is serving as Pastor as of June 2017.
+Father Ruben Herrera served as Pastor from June 2017 to June 2020.